ytdl-org/youtube-dl/ISSUE_TEMPLATE.md

 Make sure you are using the **latest** version of youtube-dl.
 Latest youtube-dl version at this moment is **2016.03.06**.
 Read [our FAQ](https://github.com/rg3/youtube-dl/blob/master/README.md#how-do-i-update-youtube-dl) if you have troubles updating.
 - [ ] I've verified that I'm running youtube-dl version **2016.03.06**

-*The log (next question) is not required when asking a question or when the purpose of this issue does not imply the need of a log*
+**What is the purpose of this issue?
+Put an `x` to the relevant box**
+- [ ] Site request (add support for a new website)
+- [ ] Feature request (request new functionality)
+- [ ] Bug report (encountered problems with youtube-dl)
+- [ ] Other, namely ...

+*If the purpose of this issue is a site request, bug report or you are unsure about its relevance please include a log as described below.*

 **Please include the full output of youtube-dl when run with `-v`**, i.e. **add** `-v` flag to **your command line**, copy the **whole** output and post it below wrapped in ``` for better formatting.
 It should look similar to this:
 ```